openstack/ironic/doc/source/install/include/configure-ironic-conductor.rst

    service users for each service.

-   Under the hood, Bare Metal service uses ``keystoneauth`` library together with ``Authentication plugin`` and ``Session`` concepts provided by it to instantiate service clients.
+   Under the hood, Bare Metal service uses ``keystoneauth`` library together with ``Authentication plugin``, ``Session`` and ``Adapter`` concepts provided by it to instantiate service clients.
-   Please refer to `Keystoneauth documentation`_ for supported plugins, their available options as well as Session-related options for authentication and connection respectively.
+   Please refer to `Keystoneauth documentation`_ for supported plugins, their available options as well as Session- and Adapter-related options for authentication, connection and endpoint discovery respectively.

    In the example below, authentication information for user to access the OpenStack Networking service is configured to use:

+   * Networking service is deployed in the Identity service region named ``RegionTwo``, with only its ``public`` endpoint interface registered in the service catalog.
    * HTTPS connection with specific CA SSL certificate when making requests
    * the same service user as configured for ironic-api service
    * dynamic ``password`` authentication plugin that will discover